KJKan/mcfarland/Tutorial.md

 # Network Model <a name="Network"></a>

-For the WAIS we could also come up with a model.
+For the WAIS we could also come up with a psychometric network model, in line with the mutualism model of van der Maas et al. (2006), for example.

-Let's extracted one from the US sample
+Let's extracted one from the US sample data.

 ## Extract a Network Model (Exploratory Network Analysis ) <a name="Extract"></a>

-This entails we first estblish the partial correlation matrix from the US sample correlation matrix
+We first establish the partial correlation matrix.

-Note: this can be considered a saturated model as it is nothing more than a rediscription of the correlation matrix.

 ```{r}
 saturatedModel_US <- ggm( covs = ( n_US - 1 )/n_US*WAIS_US,